FrancoisSimon/CGP/README.md

 ## Installation

 This library was tested on python version 3.9 with tensorflow 2.10.
 Other distributions might not work.

 ### Creating a compatible environment with anaconda on windows (anaconda prompt)

 `conda create --name cgp_env python=3.9`
 `activate cgp_env`

+(Optional step) If you want to use GPU computing, you need to install the cuda and cudnn packages (requires cuda/cudnn to already be installed and to match the cuda/cudnn versions to the already installed versions):
+`conda install -c conda-forge cudatoolkit=11.2 cudnn=8.1.0`

-`python -m pip install "tensorflow<2.11"`
+Then, run the following commands (still in the anaconda prompt) `python -m pip install "tensorflow<2.11"`
+`pip install matplotlib numba`

 Download the github repository, decompress to the destination of your choice and set the working directory to the folder called `CGP`.
 Run the file `Turorial_Anomalous_Tracking.py` to verify that the framework is working.